-- · in a bedroom or bathroom
+- in a bedroom or bathroom

-- · in a recreational vehicle
+- in a recreational vehicle

-- where curtains, furniture, clothing or other flammable objects are less than 36" from the front, top or sides of heater
+- where curtains, furniture, clothing or other flammable objects are less than 36" from the front, top or sides of the heater

-- · as a fireplace insert
+- as a fireplace insert

-- · in high traffic areas
+- in high traffic areas

-· in windy or drafty areas
+- · in windy or drafty areas

-CAUTION: This heater creates warm air currents.
+A CAUTION: This heater creates warm air currents.
 These currents move heat to wall surfaces next to heater.
-Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as, but not limited to, to-bacco smoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may discolor walls or cause odors.
+Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as, but not limited to, tobacco smoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may discolor walls or cause odors.

 IMPORTANT: Vent-free heaters add moisture to the air.
 Although this is beneficial, installing heater in rooms without enough ventilation air may cause mildew to form from too much moisture.
 See Air for Combustion and Ventilation, page 5.
-If high humidity is experienced, a dehumidifier may be used to help lower the water vapor content in the air.